 360-Degree Prisms

-360-degree prism works similarly to a round prism with the main difference being in it providing a permanent and continuous reflection of the EDM signal.
+360-degree prisms work similarly to a round prism with the main difference being in it providing a permanent and continuous reflection of the EDM signal.
 Additionally, they are much easier to use once a pole operator needs to move quickly from one point to another.
 Omnidirectional prisms are the best choice when it comes to using stations that have automated target recognition, as they don’t need constant readjustments.

 A 360-prism consists of six corner cubes that are joined together into one.
 This unique type of arrangement allows the measuring beam to reflect the beam directly back to its source from any position of the prism set.
 Thanks to the even distribution of the prism, it is capable of resulting in similar accuracy and a similar offset from any side.
 This type of reflector can be also used for all types of robotic work done with a surveying pole.